landlab/landlab/docs/source/install/anaconda_install.rst

    <p>

-If you don’t see reference to your newly installed distribution (i.e., /anaconda), click here to resolve the problem.
+If you don't see reference to your newly installed distribution (i.e., /anaconda), click here to resolve the problem.

 .. raw:: html